-Neither this Official Statement nor any statement that may be made orally or in writing in connection therewith is to be construed as a contract with the registered or beneficial owners of the 2019A Bonds.
+Neither this Official Statement nor any statement that may be made orally or in writing in connection therewith is to be construed as a contract with the registered or beneficial owners of the 2020A Bonds.

 This Official Statement contains forecasts, projections and estimates that are based on current expectations or assumptions.
 If and when included in this Official Statement, the words "expects," "forecasts," "projects," "intends," "anticipates," "estimates," "assumes" and analogous expressions are intended to identify forward-looking statements, and any such statements inherently are subject to a variety of risks and uncertainties that could cause actual results to differ materially from those that have been projected.
 Such risks and uncertainties which could affect the amount of revenues received include, among others, changes in political, social and economic conditions, federal, state and local statutory and regulatory initiatives, litigation, seismic events, and various other events, conditions and circumstances, many of which are beyond the control of the Authority.
-These forward-looking statements include, but are not limited to, certain statements contained in the information contained under the captions "The Tollway System" and in Appendices B and C and such statements speak only as of the date of this Official Statement.
-The Authority disclaims any obligation or undertaking to release publicly any updates or revisions to any forward-looking statement contained in this Official Statement to reflect any changes in the Authority's expectations with regard to such forward-looking statements or any change in events, conditions or circumstances on which any such statement is based.
+These forward-looking statements include, but are not limited to, certain statements contained in the information set forth under the caption "THE TOLLWAY SYSTEM" and in APPENDICES B and C, and such statements speak only as of the date of this Official Statement.
+The Authority disclaims any obligation or undertaking to release publicly any updates or revisions to any forward-looking statements contained in this Official Statement to reflect any changes in the Authority's expectations with regard to such forward-looking statements or any change in events, conditions or circumstances on which any such statements are based.